Updated as of the 2024-2025 application cycle

 Minimum GPA

-You must have a minimum 2.3 / 3.0 GPA on MEXT’s scale during your most recent degree and be expected to continue the same level of performance during your studies in Japan.
+You must have a minimum 2.3 / 3.0 cumulative GPA on MEXT’s scale during your most recent degree and be expected to continue the same level of performance during your studies in Japan.

 I have another article about how to calculate your GPA on MEXT’s scale, so please read that post for more details.